Matatika/example-veeqo-reporting/README.md

 This is a very simple to use example project that contains Matatika's tap-veeqo, but also contains a demo of how to run Jupyter Notebooks in a Meltano project, including how to schedule them using the Matatika Ext plugin.

+The "output" file in this example is a `.html` file, as this can be created and viewed on any system.
+To go further and convert to `.pdf` please see the below prerequisites section.

 ---

 ## Prerequisites